pretix/pretix-docs/docs/guides/products/discounts.md

 # Discounts

-pretix has several different ways methods offering your customers discounts on their purchase under certain conditions.
+pretix has several different methods for offering your customers discounts on their purchase under certain conditions.
 This article explains several different types of discounts as well as common use cases:
  - [different price levels](discounts.md#different-price-levels)
  - [early bird prices](discounts.md#early-bird-tickets)